LadyBeGood/utkrisht/readme.md

     # 4

-# iterators can be used as labels in nested loops for skip and stop statements
+# Iteration variables can be used as labels in nested loops for skip and stop statements
 loop 3 with i
     loop 3 with j
         when i = 2